What to Do if Your Dog Has Conjunctivitis? A Guide on Canine Pink Eye

 Cytology and Culture

 Cytology is a method in which we collect a sample of cells from the conjunctiva to examine under a microscope.
-This can determine any signs of eye infection and inflammation that might be causing your dog’s conjunctivitis.
+This can determine any signs of inflammation and bacterial infection that might be causing your dog’s conjunctivitis.

 For more recurrent cases, a culture and sensitivity test will be done.
 This can help determine the specific pathogen and decide the best medication for it.